zcysxy/edav-garden/src/site/notes/Developer Tools.md

 ## Source

-The Source panel is like a lightweight IDE where you can debug [[JavaScript]].
+The Source panel is like a lightweight IDE where you can debug [[JavaScript\|JavaScript]].
 It consists of three panes

 1. File Navigator
 2. Code Editor